 The Kent Test dates for 2015 are:

-The second test will be a multiple choice reasoning paper.
-It will take about an hour, including the practice sections and questions.
-It will contain a verbal reasoning section and a non-verbal reasoning section of roughly the same length, with the verbal reasoning first.
-The non-verbal reasoning will be split into four sections, administered and timed individually (as in the previous tests).
+The second test will be a reasoning paper.
+It will take about 1 hour, including the practice sections and questions.
+It will contain a verbal reasoning section and a non-verbal reasoning section of roughly the same length.
+The non-verbal reasoning will be split into short sections, administered and timed individually.

-The Kent Test familiarisation booklet (PDF, 2.7 MB) gives a description of the different parts of the test and advice on approaching the types of questions asked.
+The Kent Test familiarisation booklet (PDF, 967.4 KB) gives a description of the different parts of the test and advice on approaching the types of questions asked.

 The results for the 2015 Kent Test will be sent out on 14 October 2015.